Find flowsheets, advisor lists and more.

-Interactive flowsheets show the recommended sequence of courses to satisfy the degree requirements for the civil engineering program.
+Interactive flowsheets show the recommended sequence of courses to satisfy the degree requirements for undergraduate engineering programs.
 These online versions highlight pre-requisite and co-requisite courses to help you identify which courses must be completed before moving forward.
-If you do not have a current flowsheet from your SEAS advisor, you can complete a fillable flowsheet below.

 For more forms, please visit the Office of the Registrar website.